Destinations Italy Umbria & Le Marche

 Sibillini Mountains

 A high plateau at 1,300m in the Monti Sibillini national park.
-From late May through early July, the wildflower bloom — the fioritura — turns the plain into stripes of poppy red, cornflower blue, mustard yellow, and lentil green.
-The most photographed landscape in Umbria, and most travellers miss it.
+From late May through early July, the wildflower bloom (the fioritura) turns the plain into stripes of poppy red, cornflower blue, mustard yellow and lentil green.
+The plateau sits at 1,300 m and the bloom runs late May to early July.
 Drive up from Norcia.

 Bloom: late May–early JulNational parkDrive from Norcia